multiversx/mx-docs/docs/validators/mainnet/config-scripts.md

 :::

-Elrond provides scripts designed to streamline the process of installing an Elrond node.
+MultiversX provides scripts designed to streamline the process of installing an MultiversX node.
 You will start by getting a copy of the latest version of the scripts from GitHub, and configure it to match your local setup.

-## **Download the Elrond Scripts**
+## **Download the MultiversX Scripts**

 ```
 cd ~